brson/the-end-of-unsafety/script.md

 its approach to generics.
 Rust uses a technique called "monomorphisation", which simply means that each time the Rust compiler instantiates a generic function it emits a fresh, optimized, copy of the machine code.
-Generic function calls in Rust are dispatched statically.
-This is the same model as C++, and it produces fast code, but it also produces large binaries.
-In contrast, C code tends to rely more heavily on dynamic dispatch for polymorphism, and so C programmers are accustomed to smaller binaries.
+This results in large binary sizes that C programmers are unaccustomed to.

 C also provides some unique features that might not be used often, but occasionally are used to achieve performance, things like